 Rick Stein once marvelled, “Can you believe Ireland has more than 40 shades of green?” as he travelled across the country on an exciting adventure to introduce the audience to the country’s unique and sumptuous cuisine.
 We believe you, Rick Stein.
 Ireland’s green landscape is a masterful work of art that we can’t get enough of.
 Besides the country’s greenery, Ireland has a heart-throbbing history, modernity, cobblestone-lined streets, and majestic historical buildings.

-Every traveller has Ireland on their travel bucket list, and those who visited can’t recommend the country enough.
-We’re here to bring you the best places you can visit on a quick city break to our beloved Ireland.
+Every traveller has Ireland on their bucket list, and those who visited can’t recommend the country enough.
+We’re here to bring the best places you can see on a quick city break to our beloved Ireland.

 The Best City Breaks in Ireland

-Ireland needs more than just a weekend to roam across its stretching green fields, walk along its naturally-crafted cliffs, and fill your soul with its thriving historical and multicultural scene.
-However, sometimes a weekend is all you’ve got for a quick getaway from life’s entangled responsibilities.
+Ireland needs more than a weekend to roam across its stretching green fields, walk along its naturally-crafted cliffs, and fill your soul with its thriving historical and multicultural scene.
+However, sometimes, a weekend is all you’ve got to escape life’s responsibilities.
 So, here are our recommendations for your refreshing city break in Ireland.

 Dublin

-The Irish capital city is entangled with the River Liffey, where bridges, both modern and historical, take you from one riverbank to the other.
+The Irish capital city is entangled with the River Liffey, where modern and historical bridges take you from one riverbank to the other.
 Dublin has been a settlement for the Gaels since the 7th century when the Vikings took over, followed by the Anglo-Normans and the British Empire.
 The city’s architectural landscape reflects these intertwining cultures.

 To capitalise on your time in Dublin, we recommend staying downtown, where you’ll be a few feet away from notable landmarks.
 Dublin Castle, Saint Patrick’s Cathedral, St Stephen’s Green, the Spire of Dublin, and the famous Temple Bar represent only some of the historical places that will surround you.
 You can visit the National Museum of Dublin, check out the Book of Kells housed in the Old Library of Dublin’s Trinity College, and you might even run into a gig or art performance as you walk around this UNESCO City of Literature.

-There are far more landmarks and interesting spots to explore around Dublin, which is why we recommend you book a Dublin Hop-on, Hop-off bus tour.
+There are far more landmarks and exciting spots around Dublin, so we recommend you book a Dublin Hop-on, Hop-off bus tour.
 The tour will take you around Dublin and will allow you enough time to marvel at each of more than 30 visit-worthy spots.
-For a relaxing time, bistros, bars, and tea gardens decorate the city, and definitely, a walk along the River Liffey for mundane watching is always enjoyable.
+For a relaxing time, restaurants, bars, and tea gardens decorate the city, and definitely, a walk along the River Liffey for mundane watching is always enjoyable.

 Galway City, County Galway